elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-3-2-create-a-vsphere-5-physical-network-design-from-an-existing-logical-design.md

 ### Based on the service catalog and given functional requirements, for each service: Determine the most appropriate networking technologies for the design

 There are actually a lot of good VMware networking designs at the <a href="http://kendrickcoleman.com/index.php/Tech-Blog/vmware-vsphere-5-host-nic-network-design-layout-and-vswitch-configuration-major-update.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kendrickcoleman.com/index.php/Tech-Blog/vmware-vsphere-5-host-nic-network-design-layout-and-vswitch-configuration-major-update.html']);">blog</a> written by Kendick Coleman.
-Each design has it&#8217;s pros and cons.
+Each design has it's pros and cons.
 Here is a design factoring in redundancy:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/example_of_redundant_vmware-network-design.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/example_of_redundant_vmware-network-design.png']);"><img class="alignnone size-full wp-image-2886" title="example_of_redundant_vmware-network-design" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/example_of_redundant_vmware-network-design.png" alt="example of redundant vmware network design VCAP5 DCD Objective 3.2 – Create a vSphere 5 Physical Network Design from an Existing Logical Design " width="538" height="362" /></a>

 ### Determine and explain the selected network teaming and failover solution

-From &#8220;<a href="http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf']);">VMware Virtual Networking Concepts</a>&#8220;:
+From "<a href="http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf']);">VMware Virtual Networking Concepts</a>":

 > **NIC Teaming**
 > You can connect a single virtual switch to multiple physical Ethernet adapters using the VMware Infrastructure feature called NIC teaming.
 A team can share the load of traffic between physical and virtual networks among some or all of its members and provide passive failover in the event of a hardware failure or a network outage.
 You can set NIC teaming policies at the port group level.